Community-Cleanup/Co-Cleanup-Docs/README.md

 ![Data Flow Diagram - Diagram 5 - Co Cleanup 'Comments' API Resource](./docs/diagrams/data-flow-diagram5.png)

 1. The end-user triggers an action on their webpage to see all comments by an event UID.
-The client app will then either send one of the following relevent CRUD requests (from #2 to #4) to the server API app:
+The client app will then either send one of the following relevant CRUD requests (from #2 to #4) to the server API app:
 2. Send a GET request for all existing comments on an event.
 3. Send a POST request for a new comment on an event with an object containing the comment description - only if the user is signed in and they are attending the event.
-4. Send a DELETE request to delete a comment - only if the user is signed in, and its their own comment or the user is an administrator.
+4. Send a DELETE request to delete a comment - only if the user is signed in, and it's their own comment or the user is an administrator.
 5. The server API app may respond with one of the following two errors: "Connection Refused", or later on, a database query error back to the client app as an object.
 6. Query the database for comment(s) depending on the above CRUD operation chosen.
 7. If the CRUD event requires authorisation permission and the server API app has approved this, e.g. the user is signed in, and whether or not the user is an administrator, conduct one of the following two CRUD processes against the database: